FrostyX/infra-docs/mailman.rst

 Description
 ===========

-Mailing list services for Fedora Hosted projects are located on the hosted-lists01.fedoraproject.org server.
+Mailing list services for Fedora projects are located on the mailman01.phx2.fedoraproject.org server.

-Fedora Project mailing lists are on collab03.

 Common Tasks
 ============